hosseinoliabak/cisco/Security/01_core_concepts.md

 ### Key-based Asymmetric Encryption
 #### Rivest, Shamir, and Adleman (RSA):
 Published in 1977.
-Cornerstone is to take to large prime number and multiply them together to generate a big-semiprime number;
+Cornerstone is to take two large prime number and multiply them together to generate a big-semiprime number;
 with that we have generated key pairs.

 ##### How an RSA key exchange takes place:
 Alex and Bob want to communicate via RSA asymmetric encryption.
 First thing they’re going to generate each of their own key pairs, and then they go about the process of exchanging their public keys.
 Now keep in mind if Eve grabs one of these public keys, it doesn’t really make any difference because the only thing Eve could do would be encrypt something.
-But there is a problem, and that is, what id Eve pretends to be Alice or Bob?
+But there is a problem, and that is, what if Eve pretends to be Alice or Bob?
 Well the RSA guys thought about that stuff ahead of time, and RSA includes all kind of protocols that do things that include what we call authentication (we will discuss about authentication later but in fact it boils down to digital signatures and certificates just to give you an idea).